KMZoilus/KMZ_505_ESP8266/README.md

 7. IN the device's browser type:  "http://10.1.1.1/admin.html"  without quotes, you should see the admin page of the ESP, select "file uploader" , navigate to the "Payload Exploit Files" folder you downloaded from here, highlight ALL files and upload them.

 6. when done, All KMZ files/payloads should be loaded!
 The ESP is fully flashed!
-Now go down to <b>how to use once flash</b> section below.
+Now go down to <b>how to use once flashed</b> section below.
 <br><br>

+# how to use once fully flashed

+Do this ANY time you've made changes to the "sketch" (main) part of the ESP<br>

+1. Plug ESP to ANY usb power sorce (doesn't have to be PS4), go to network, set up internet connect, custom, PS4_KMZ_ESP, password is <b>password</b> , set everything to automatic.
+Done, go to user guide and the 5.05 exploit's playground main index page should open.

+2. After you run Vortex HEN once, your browser will be permanently enabled.
+I also suggest you select update blocker.
+At this point you should reboot ps4. <br>

+If after reboot you don't see browser on home screen, go to the "library" section of the ps4 on main screen all the way to the right, look for the browser and start it, close it , it should now be on your home screen from now on.